AdobeDocs/audience-manager.it-IT/help/using/features/traits/trait-expression-samples.md

 ---

-# Espressioni di esempio con operatori booleani e di confronto {#sample-expressions-with-boolean-and-comparison-operators}
+# Sample Expressions With Boolean and Comparison Operators {#sample-expressions-with-boolean-and-comparison-operators}

-Esempi a cui potete fare riferimento per creare espressioni nell&#39;editor [!UICONTROL Expression Builder] di codice.
+Examples you can refer to for creating expressions in the [!UICONTROL Expression Builder] code editor.

-## Panoramica esempi di codice {#code-samples-overview}
+## Code Samples Overview {#code-samples-overview}

 <!-- r_tb_expression_samples.xml -->

-Crea le tue regole di caratteristica con l&#39;editor [!UICONTROL Expression Builder] di codice.
+Create your own trait rules with the [!UICONTROL Expression Builder] code editor.
 I seguenti esempi possono aiutarti a iniziare.
-Alcuni esempi precedono la *`key`* variabile con `c_` per identificarlo come variabile definita dall&#39;utente.
-Includete il `c_` prefisso (o qualsiasi altra convenzione di denominazione) per *`key`* la variabile se le chiamate dell&#39;evento inviano dati all [!DNL Audience Manager] &#39;utilizzo di tale sintassi.
+Some of the examples preface the *`key`* variable with `c_` to identify it as a user-defined variable.
+Include the `c_` prefix (or any other naming convention) for *`key`* variable if your event calls send data to [!DNL Audience Manager] using that syntax.

-## Espressioni booleane {#boolean-expressions}
+## Boolean Expressions {#boolean-expressions}

 ### Esempio AND

-La regola stabilisce i requisiti di qualifica delle caratteristiche utilizzando [!UICONTROL AND] operatori booleani.
+The rule establishes trait qualification requirements using Boolean [!UICONTROL AND] operators.

 <table id="table_7C5E23EC9E0F43B182EA9771D7BB6E87">
  <thead>